Static Hedging of Freight Rate Risk in the Shipping Market under Model Uncertainty: Introduction

-Robustness property in modern decision making was formally introduced in a quantitatively framework a decade ago in \cite{hansen2001robust, hansen2011robustness, maccheroni2006ambiguity}.
-Clearly, the meaning of remaining robust to uncertainty when making a financial decision, refers to the low degree of sensitivity of the deduced optimal decision with respect to the scenario that materializes.
+Besides the important contributions in the modelling perspective of the freight rate dynamics and in adopting different type of models and criteria for the risk hedging task, the issue of model uncertainty has not yet been considered.
+In fact, there exist only some attempts in calibrating behavioural aspects of the market agents acting under uncertainty (see. e.g. \cite{ishizaka2018evaluation} and references therein).
+Recent evidence indicates that the shipping market is highly affected by disturbances in the world economy, e.g. Global Financial Crisis, political and economical crisis to major countries for the shipping sector, COVID pandemics, etc. As a result, in such conditions the market abandons its stable state and ambiguity grows concerning the most plausible model to describe even the near future.
+Information collected by market agents and experts (panellists) is used to derive estimates for the forthcoming situation, however depending on the states of the market and other factors, the received information could be quite heterogeneous and even missleading.
+Under such circumstances, the major priority of the risk manager in charge is to properly discount the market information input and derive financial decisions/strategies that will remain robust to the scenario that will actually occur.
+Robustness property in modern decision making was formally introduced in a quantitatively framework about two decades ago in \cite{hansen2001robust, hansen2011robustness, maccheroni2006ambiguity}.
+The meaning of remaining robust to uncertainty when making a financial decision, refers to the low degree of sensitivity of the deduced decision with respect to the scenario that actually materializes.
 Under the framework of model uncertainty, the robustness of the decision making process is twofold and refers to (a) the optimal action/decision/strategy to be chosen, and (b) aggregation/combination of the provided information (models) on which strongly depends the optimal strategy to be selected.